User Condition

 A User Condition consists of three parts:

 - Comparison attribute: The user attribute on which the condition is based.
-Could be "User ID", "Email", "Country", or any custom attribute.
+Can be Identifier (user ID), Email, Country, or any custom attribute.

 There are 3 predefined attributes.
 Additionally, you can define your custom attributes as well:

 A string, a list of strings, a number, a semantic version, a list of semantic versions or a date value.
-Will be compared to the selected Comparison attribute using the Comparator.
-The length of the Comparison value is limited, and the limit depends on your subscription plan.
-See the plan limits page for more details.
+Will be compared to the selected comparison attribute using the comparator.
+The length of the comparison value is limited, and the limit depends on your subscription plan.
+See the Subscription Plan Limits page for more details.

 Comparator